schmouk/CppRandLib/README.md

-### Well44497b  -  2^44,497 periodicity
+### Well44497b  --  2^44,497 periodicity

-**WellWell44497b** implements the Well-Equilibrated Long-period Linear generators (WELL) proposed by François Panneton, Pierre L'ECcuyer and Makoto Matsumoto in [6].
+**WellWell44497b** implements the Well-Equilibrated Long-period Linear generators (WELL) proposed by François Panneton, Pierre L'Ecuyer and Makoto Matsumoto in [6].
 This PRNG uses linear recurrence based on primitive characteristic polynomials associated with left- and right- shifts and xor operations to fastly evaluate pseudo-random numbers suites.

 It offers a long period of value 2^44,497 - i.e. 1.51e+13,466 - with short computation time and 1,391 integers 32-bits coded memory consumption.
 It escapes the zeroland at a fast pace.